Health care under the UIChoice plan is available through levels 1, 2, and 3 providers.

 Out of Country

-If it is necessary to receive covered services in a country other than the United States, it is advisable to contact Blue Cross and Blue Shield for assistance in locating the closest participating provider in that country.
+Suppose it is necessary to receive covered services in a country other than the United States.
+In that case, it is advisable to contact Blue Cross and Blue Shield for assistance in locating the closest participating provider in that country.

 ABOUT OUR SITE: